 - Children who attend our Nursery join the Reception class in small groups for several sessions during their time at Nursery.
-These sessions help the children become familiar with both the environment and the staff. - Children who have not attended our Nursery are invited in for at least one session during the Summer term prior to them starting school. - We also try to visit new children in their Pre-School placement (if they have one) so that we can see the child in a setting where they are already confident.
-This also gives us a chance to discuss the child with staff that have known them for some time. - We visit new children (who have not attended De Bohun Nursery) at home in the Summer term and complete an information booklet to ensure that we have as much information about the child as possible.
+These sessions help the children become familiar with both the environment and the staff. - Children who have not attended our Nursery are invited in for at least one session during the Summer term prior to them starting school. - We visit new children (who have not attended De Bohun Nursery) at home in the Summer term and complete an information booklet to ensure that we have as much information about the child as possible.
 Parents are also invited to attend a Stay & Play session with their child. - The majority of children start on the first day of term, attending three part time sessions before attending full time on the fourth day.
 Discussions between teachers and parents will take place to discuss the individual needs of children (e.g. SEN)